How does Facebook make money? Analyzing Facebook's revenue in 2026

 How Facebook Makes Money From WhatsApp

-One of the most recent acquisitions Facebook made is WhatsApp.
-In February 2014 Facebook paid $21.8bn or $55/user to WhatsApp creators.
-The price was high, and if we take into account how the app revenue evolved over years it could be a regrettable decision.
-Nonetheless, Facebook integrated as much as possible the app with Facebook, giving users and page admins the to add their Whatsapp number and connect thru the app in addition to phone, email, and social media.
+One big acquisition Facebook made is WhatsApp.
+In February 2014, Facebook paid $21.8bn or $55/user to WhatsApp creators.
+The price was high, and if we take into account how the app revenue evolved over the years, it could be a regrettable decision.
+Nonetheless, Facebook integrated as much as possible the app with Facebook, giving users and page admins the ability to add their WhatsApp number and connect through the app in addition to phone, email, and social media.

-Whatsapp users year over yearAccording to official statistics from Facebook and Whatsapp, the number of users grew 10 times from 2013 to 2020.
-On the other hand, since 2014 when Facebook acquired Whatsapp the number of users grew 4 times, from 500M to ~2B users.
+According to official statistics from Facebook and WhatsApp, the number of users grew 7 times from 2014 to 2026.
+On the other hand, since 2014, when Facebook acquired Whatsapp the number of users grew, from 500M to ~3B users.

-whatsapp users by countryBy 2020 most Whatsapp users are from India - an expected result since the country’s internet penetration and access to new technologies are growing faster.
-Brazil and United States close the top 3 countries as the number of users of Whatsapp.
-Respectively Brazil has 108M users and the US has 75M WhatsApp Users.
+By 2026, most WhatsApp users will be from India - an expected result since the country’s internet penetration and access to new technologies are growing faster.
+Brazil and Indonesia are the top 3 countries in terms of the number of users of WhatsApp.
+Respectively, Brazil has approximately 165M users, and Indonesia has 112M WhatsApp Users.

 But if we look at the picture from another angle, then things are different.
-Facebook owns Instagram and WhatsApp having the largest number of users overall, and also multiple options to promote, advertise and keep users connected.
+Facebook owns Instagram and WhatsApp, having the largest number of users overall, and also multiple options to promote, advertise, and keep users connected.

 whatsapp-estimated-revenue

-How Facebook Makes Money from Marketplace
+Facebook Makes Money from Marketplace

-Facebook Marketplace is the integrated e-commerce solution into the social network meant to enhance user sales and to stimulate the average time spent by users on social media.
+Facebook Marketplace is the integrated e-commerce solution within the social network meant to enhance user sales and to stimulate the average time spent by users on social media.
 When initially launched, Facebook Marketplace had over 1 million shops that interacted with more than 250 million users, or at least that is what Zuckerberg stated.

 Facebook Gaming As A Business Model

-So, based on the original models from Twitch and Youtube, and also supported by Microsoft’s Mixer, Facebook Gaming attracted names such as Disguised-Toast and Korrina Kopf and started the industry in force.
+So, based on the original models from Twitch and YouTube, and also supported by Microsoft’s Mixer, Facebook Gaming attracted names such as Disguised-Toast and Korrina Kopf and started the industry in force.
 The Facebook Gaming Platform can bring streamers money in three ways:

 • Stars (Twitch Bits or so)